![]() |

 Create a new timeout.
 Allocates the necessary internal resources from the given timer and prepares for em_tmo_set_abs/rel/periodic().

-Scheduled queues are always supported.
+Scheduled queues are always supported as timeout event destinations.
 LOCAL or OUTPUT queues can not be used as timeout targets.
 Support for unscheduled queues is implementation specific.

 Flags are used to select functionality: